Ah, the gut!

 – Helps to balance inflammatory levels.
 High levels of inflammation are linked to Diabetes, heart disease, stroke, pain and lots of other nasties PCOS predisposes women to

 Gut function is so often a huge issue for us women with PCOS.
 I have not consulted with a single woman with PCOS that didn’t have a clinical (most common) or subclinical gut issue.
 It’s THAT common.

 I’ll talk about PCOS signs and symptoms and what you can do to improve your gut function in future posts, but I wanted to dive into the super common issue that could be (and likely is) adversely affecting you right now.

 And as this is SO common and such a BIG problem, remember to share this with your loved ones.

 P.S.
-There is a chapter specifically about gut in my bestselling book, Conquer Your PCOS Naturally.
+There is a chapter specifically about the gut in my bestselling book, Conquer Your PCOS Naturally.
 I highly recommend you read this.
-You can get your printed copy on Amazon or download your digital copy as my gift to you through the pop up on this site.

 Love to pin?
 Share the love…